-Inheritance Tax bill amounting to hundreds of thousands of pounds.
 Inheritance Tax was introduced in 1986.
 It replaced Capital Transfer Tax, which had been in force since 1975 as a successor to Estate Duty.

-Inheritance Tax planning has become more important than ever following the Government's decision to freeze the £325,000 lifetime exemption, with inflation eroding its value every year and subjecting more families to Inheritance Tax.
+Inheritance Tax planning has become more important than ever, following the government's decision to freeze the £325,000 lifetime exemption, with inflation eroding its value every year and subjecting more families to Inheritance Tax.